 - demonstrate knowledge on evidence-based best practice in the use of innovative technologies in monitoring dietary and other lifestyle behaviours for public health and research purposes;

-- judge the potential and limitations (incl. ethics, legal) of conventional and innovative technologies that are used by individual consumers and for research purposes;
+- judge the potential and limitations of conventional and innovative technologies that are used by individual consumers and for research purposes;

 - make design choices for the development of a tailored innovative technology (app) that addresses problems and opportunities in the life-science domain;

-- assess the possibilities and limitations of communication and learning in the digital age;
+- assess the possibilities and limitations of internet-based communication and learning for social change;

 - communicate on a professional level with ICT specialists, information managers, and executives regarding challenges and opportunities offered by ICT developments;

 - appraise methods to quantify body composition, physical activity and dietary intake;